-It began with a small gathering of residents of Molly Blackburn, an informal settlement in Nomathamsanqa, South Africa.
+It began with a gathering of nine residents of Molly Blackburn, an informal settlement in Nomathamsanqa, South Africa.
 That first day in 2015, the residents shared their hopes: a nursery school for Molly children, brick and mortar homes, clean water, electricity, enough food to feed their families, and a decent-paying job.

 I was born in Addo on December 10, 1968, and I grew up in the neighborhood of Molly Blackburn in Nomathamsanqa.
 I am raising four children, including a child of my sister, who passed away from cancer a few years ago.
 Currently I live in a shack, but I want an RDP house from the government.
 I am a Xhosa, and as black people, we have our traditions.
 We wear the special cultural clothes when we are burying our loved ones, and after they are gone, we remember their assistance.
 We slaughter the goats and the cows to remember our sisters.

 I had never crafted before.
 Now my life has changed, because I know how to do pillows and bracelets and more things.
 I love it, and I want to know more about handiwork.
 I am so lucky to be part of this project, because I learned about sharing, how to share with people.
 I also like that I can do something that other people like, that they can accept it.
 I want to help other people and teach other people, too.
 My dream for this project is that one day it will be bigger than it is, so I can earn more money and move out of my shack into a real home.